Bank Runs With and Without Bank Failure: Bank Runs and Bank Failure

 Column 2 in \Cref{tab:fail_run_fundamentals} further shows that banks with strong fundamentals have a significantly lower probability of failure, echoing the findings in \citet{CLV2026}.
 Moreover, in line with the evidence from \Cref{fig:cond_prob}, the negative coefficient on $\text{Fundamentals}_{bt-1} \times \text{Run}_{bt}$ implies that strong fundamentals significantly reduce the probability of bank failure after a run.

 In order to quantify how fundamentals matter for whether a bank fails after a run, we further interact the run indicator with an indicator for whether a bank's fundamentals are ``strong.''
-We define a bank as having ``strong'' fundamentals when $\text{Fundamentals}_{bt-1}$ is in the upper tercile of the historical distribution.
-Column 3 shows that banks in the first two deciles of the fundamentals distribution have a 43 percentage points higher chance of failing when subject to a run, but banks with strong fundamentals have a 32 percentage points lower probability of failure.
-Thus, having strong observable fundamentals reduces the probability of failure when a bank is exposed to a run considerably.
-Column 4 further shows that banks with very strong fundamentals, defined as being in the top decile of $\text{Fundamentals}_{bt-1}$, have a 38 percentage points lower probability of failure compared to all other banks, which have a 40\% chance of failing in this specification.
-Thus, very strong banks essentially never fail when subject to a run.
-While the fact that very strong banks can be subject to runs is in line with both theories of non-fundamental runs and information-based runs, the fact that strong banks don't fail after a run is only predicted by theories of information-based bank runs.
+We define a bank as having ``strong'' fundamentals when $\text{Fundamentals}_{bt-1}$ is in the upper tercile of its historical distribution.
+Column 3 shows that banks in the two bottom terciles of the fundamentals distribution have a 43 pp higher chance of failing when subject to a run, but banks with strong fundamentals have a 32 pp lower probability of failure.
+Thus, having strong observable fundamentals substantially reduces the probability of failure when a bank is exposed to a run.
+Column 4 further shows that banks with very strong fundamentals, defined as being in the top decile of $\text{Fundamentals}_{bt-1}$, have a 30 pp lower probability of failure compared to all other banks, which have a 40\% chance of failing in this specification.
+Thus, very strong banks rarely fail when subject to a run.
+While the fact that very strong banks can be subject to runs is in line with both theories of non-fundamental runs and information-based runs (Prediction 1), the fact that strong banks do not fail after a run is only predicted by theories of information-based bank runs (Prediction 2).

 \Cref{fig:failure_run_by_fundamentals} presents a visualization of the likelihood that a run leads to failure across the full distribution of bank fundamentals.
 For each decile $d$ of $\text{Fundamentals}_{bt-1}$, we estimate